baudneo/zomi-server/docs/config_file.md

     - bicycle
 ```

->[!TIP]
-> If no labels are configured, color detection will run on all detected objects

 # Models
 Models are defined in the config file `models:` section.
 Model names should be unique and are assigned a UUID on startup.